-Art speaks for itself and is sufficient.
-Nevertheless, the frame also plays an important role for the right presentation.
-A frame can accentuate, reinforce, focus and draw attention.
+Art speaks for itself and is self-sufficient.
+Nevertheless, framing also plays a crucial role in its appropriate presentation.
+A frame can accentuate, enhance, focus, and direct attention.

 Reason enough to deal with this topic in detail as an artist, gallery owner or art collector.

-Let's start with the most original form to make a work of art setting: the tension of a canvas on a stretcher - mostly made of wood, in rare cases also made of plastic or metal.
-Good quality frames are made of spruce or fir wood.
+Let's start with the most basic way of preparing a work of art for hanging: stretching a canvas onto a stretcher frame—usually made of wood, but in rare cases, plastic or metal.
+Excellent-quality frames are made of spruce or fir.

 A wedge frame is nothing more than a simple clamping frame for painting grounds like a canvas.
 It consists of four strips that are sawn at miter.
 The canvas is fixed with brackets on the rear surfaces of the strips.
 The tension can be determined yourself as desired.